PrimeTimeTran/rn-RockPaperScissors/README.md

 })}
 ```

-We should now see the button pressed logged to the console, *excellent*.
+We should now see the value console logged is different when the user presses on different buttons, *excellent*.

 ![pwd](./assets3/3f.gif)

 > **Key Points** 🔑📝

 - Things that done change should be defined in capitalized letters.
 For example, our Rock, Paper, Scissors as `CHOICES`.

+- It's ok to first write code in the body of a function, then extract it out later when we realized this code would be repeated otherwise.
+Consider how we got to the `Button` component.
+1st we made sure it worked.
+2nd, we rendered multiple of them to the screen by defining a new component and then passing the appropriate props.

 ---